-Maintain rolling front of control, work out from inner bush.
+Maintain rolling front of control, work outwards from inner bush.

 - Dig out crown.
 Hang in the tree or dispose of at a refuse transfer station, burn or bury deeply.
 Other plant material can be left on site to rot down.

 - Weed-wipe 300mls glyphosate per litre water.
-Total coverage is not required; or
+Total coverage is not required.

 - Spray with 200mls glyphosate (360g/l e.g. Round-up®) per 10 litres water.
 Do not add penetrant if spraying against tree trunks.